Another Word For Engaged In Work

 Historical and Conceptual Foundations:

 The words we use to describe work also reflect these historical and conceptual shifts.
-From terms that emphasize physical labor and hardship to terms that highlight mental engagement and purpose, the language of work provides a window into our changing attitudes and values.
+From terms that underline physical labor and hardship to terms that highlight mental engagement and purpose, the language of work provides a window into our changing attitudes and values.

 Trends and Latest Developments